OUR TEAM

 Jennifer Blackman is a staff attorney at the Veteran Advocacy Project.
 Jen began her legal career as a fellow at Equal Rights Advocates in San Francisco, California.
 She went on to hold numerous positions at law firms and the Brain Injury Rights Group (BIRG), along with running her own practice.
 She earned a B.A. with distinction in Sociology from McGill University and a J.D. from the Benjamin N. Cardozo School of Law.

 Coco Culhane is the founder and executive director of the Veteran Advocacy Project.
-She is also an adjunct professor of clinical law at Brooklyn Law School, where she teaches the Veterans’ Rights Clinic and seminar.
+She is also an adjunct professor of clinical law at Brooklyn Law School, where she teaches the Veterans’ Rights Clinic and Seminar.
 Coco presents on veterans’ legal issues and conducts trainings for attorneys, social workers, and students across the country.
 She also sits on several advisory boards, including the New York State Discharge Upgrade Advisory Board, and has served on Senator Kirsten Gillibrand’s service academy selection committees each year since 2014.
 After launching VAP as a part of the Mental Health Project of the Urban Justice Center in 2010, Coco received an Equal Justice Works Fellowship sponsored by the CIGNA Foundation and Cravath, Swaine & Moore, LLP.
-She started expanding VAP and its services and eventually spun off the project to form an independent not-for-profit.
+She started expanding VAP and its services and in 2019 spun off the project to form an independent not-for-profit.

 Coco received a J.D. from Brooklyn Law School, where she was the symposium editor of the Brooklyn Law Review and co-president of the student health law association.
 Prior to law school she was an editor at The New Republic for six years.
 She received a B.A. in English from Wesleyan University.